What Should Your 1 1 Agenda Include?

 Your 1 on 1 Agenda Should Include a List of Potential Topics of Conversation

 You and the employee need to take some time to compile a list of topics that each of you would like to discuss during the upcoming meeting.
 This is where your 1 1 agenda comes in.
 The two of you can compare the two lists and determine which items should receive the highest priority.
-Alternately, you may split down the topics of discussion so that they fit your 1 on 1 agenda.
+Alternatively, you may split down the topics of discussion so that they fit your 1 on 1 agenda.

 Reward Outstanding Performance